Dutch PM Rutte in strong position to become NATO chief after getting US, UK backing | Politics

 "President Biden strongly endorses PM Rutte's candidacy to be the next Secretary General of NATO," a U.S. official said.
 "PM Rutte has a deep understanding of the importance of the Alliance, is a natural leader and communicator, and his leadership would serve the Alliance well at this critical time."

-Depending on the outcome of November's U.S. presidential election, the next NATO boss may have to deal with a second term for Donald Trump, who recently once again called into question his commitment to defending NATO allies.
-Trump drew fierce criticism from Western officials earlier this month for suggesting he would not protect countries that fail to meet the alliance's defence spending targets, and would even encourage Russia to attack them.
+Depending on the outcome of November's U.S. presidential election, the next NATO boss may have to deal with a second term for Donald Trump, who drew fierce criticism from Western officials earlier this month for calling into question his commitment to defending NATO allies if re-elected.
+The Netherlands' longest-serving leader, 57-year-old Rutte has good relationships with the various British and U.S. leaders - including Trump - during his long tenure.

-But Rutte, who was already considered the favourite to get the top NATO job, said on Saturday that Europe should "stop moaning and whining and nagging" about Trump and focus instead on what it could do for Ukraine.
-"We have to work with whoever is on the dance floor," Rutte told the Munich Security Conference.
+"We have to work with whoever is on the dance floor," Rutte said on Saturday, urging European leaders to "stop moaning and whining and nagging" about Trump and focus instead on what they could do for Ukraine.
+Backing Rutte for the job, the British Foreign Office said on Thursday he was a well-respected figure across NATO with serious defence and security credentials, and someone who would ensure it remained strong and prepared for any need to defend itself.

-NATO leaders are appointed by consensus requiring the support - or at the least no opposition - from all its 31 members.
-Two diplomats said Rutte has the backing of about 20 NATO members so far.
-Sweden is currently set to become the Western alliance's 32nd member - a move precipitated by Russia's invasion of Ukraine in February 2022.
+NATO leaders are appointed by consensus requiring the support - or at the least no opposition - from all its 31 members, meaning Washington and London's support is crucial but not sufficient.
+Two diplomats said Rutte has the backing of about 20 NATO members so far, but another senior diplomat cautioned a deal had not yet been reached and another candidate could still emerge.

-Also backing him for the job, the British Foreign Office said on Thursday that Rutte was a well-respected figure across NATO with serious defence and security credentials, and someone who would ensure it remained strong and prepared for any need to defend itself.
-Stoltenberg, a former Norwegian prime minister, has served as NATO chief since 2014.
-His term was extended in July last year for a fourth time as the alliance opted to stick with an experienced leader rather than try to agree on a successor with Russia's war in Ukraine raging on NATO's doorstep.

-Diplomats say Rutte is currently the only official candidate for the post.
-Estonian Prime Minister Kaja Kallas and Latvian Foreign Minister Krisjanis Karins have also signaled interest but not been presented formally as candidates, diplomats say.
-Danish Prime Minister Mette Frederiksen, whom some had mentioned as a possible successor, ruled it out on Thursday, saying she would turn down the job if it were offered to her.
+Estonian Prime Minister Kaja Kallas and Latvian Foreign Minister Krisjanis Karins have also signaled interest for NATO's top job but not been presented formally as candidates, diplomats say.
+Danish Prime Minister Mette Frederiksen, whom some had mentioned as a possible successor, ruled it out on Thursday.

-Under Rutte's leadership Dutch defence spending was cut during years of fiscal austerity.
-Since Russia's invasion of Ukraine, however, the Netherlands has increased spending taking them to around 2% of GDP in 2024.
+Founded in 1949 to counter the Soviet Union during the Cold War, NATO is a political and military alliance of countries from North America and Europe.
+Enshrined in Article 5 of its founding treaty is the principle of collective defence - the idea that an attack on one member is considered an attack on all of them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)